-Offering a running club is a great way to increase physical activity at your school.
-Make it fun for the kids, make it easy for the teachers and recognize student achievement; and you are on your way to helping build a healthy community.
+Starting a run club or running club is a great way to increase physical activity and improve fitness at your elementary school.
+Make it fun for the kids, make it easy for the teachers and recognize student achievement using an award or reward system; and you are on your way to helping build a healthy community one lap at a time.
 Running clubs are a wonderful supplement to Physical Education, and can scale to reach more students, more frequently, more easily than just about any other program.

-You don’t need to purchase our product to get started, but you do want a plan of some kind for tracking the laps and other data when the run club grows.
-Schools use our technology to save time and motivate their students.
+You don’t need to purchase Student Lap Tracker to get started (it will make the process easier), but you do want a plan of some kind for tracking the laps and mileage and other data when the run club grows.
+Elementary Schools use our lap and mileage tracking technology to more easily run and manage their run club, saving time and motivating their students.

 The first thing you should do is talk with the principal about your idea.
 It’s their school to run and everything that happens there is ultimately their responsibility.
 The running club should operate in a way that aligns with their vision for the school.
 You won’t need a lot of their time but you do need some.

 An elementary school principal will typically expect the following goals for a running club: